-We plan to reduce again modestly the level of investment in research and development whilst maintaining our market-leading product portfolio and meet the demands of our customers.
+We plan to maintain the level of investment in research and development to maintain our market-leading solution portfolio and to meet the demands of our customers.

-Progress in 2020
+Progress in 2021

-The Group focused on expanding and improving the range of devices, including an improved camera and an expanded line of self-fit devices (Connect 200).
-The Insight Optimisation solution targeted at SME customers on a SaaS basis was launched.
+The Group focused on expanding and improving the range of devices, including an improved camera and an expanded line of self-fit devices.
+The Insight Optimisation solution has been expanded to meet the requirements of food retailers and as a result for all our customers.
 Improved algorithms for crash detection, driver scoring and ADAS continued to be developed.

-Focus for 2021
+Focus for 2022

-We are driven to continue to make improvements in software and component testing focusing on doing less but better.
-We will strive to take more time to be certain products are fully functional whilst maintaining our agility.
-We will reduce our expenditure in R&D again modestly this year by being more focused on our core areas of expertise.
+We will maintain our expenditure in R&D this year by being more focused on our core areas of expertise.
 We will continue developing products and solutions to meet the demands of our customers and market trends.
-We expect during the year to improve our fleet solutions particularly in the HGV space, the integrated optimisation package to include customer communications and ongoing development of our automotive capability particularly in EV.
+We expect during the year to improve our fleet solutions particularly in the HGV space, the integrated optimisation package to include customer communications and ease of on-boarding, and an ongoing development of our automotive capability particularly in EV.